Request a delay of payment for up to 4 months

-- you have not received a final demand and notice regarding your tax debt
+- you have not received a final demand and notice regarding your tax debt.

-- you have always filed your returns on time
+- you have always filed your returns on time.

 - you have not been granted a delay for this or any other assessments on account of payment problems or an expected tax refund.

 If you are not eligible for the abovementioned delayed payment, you might still apply for a delay for entrepreneurs.
 You will have to prove that you will be able to pay the entire tax amount due, for instance by providing:

-- a loan guarantee from a bank
+- a loan guarantee from a bank.

 - a mortgage.

 If you are temporarily unable to pay due to special circumstances, you may obtain a delay of payment for over 12 months, without having to guarantee your ability to pay the full amount.
-You have to meet these requirements:
+You have to meet certain requirements.

-- your business is experiencing payment problems
+- your business is experiencing payment problems.

-- these payment problems are of a temporary nature
+- these payment problems are temporary.

 - the payment problems will be resolved before a certain date.

-- you are seriously ill
+- you are seriously ill.